NickWaterton/Roomba980-Python/README.md

 ```

 ## quick start
-With the roomba 980 on the dock and charged, stand by the roomba and run
+With the roomba 980 on the dock and charged (and connected to wifi), stand by the roomba and run
 ```bash
 ./roomba.py
 ```